lud77/Factorize/README.md

 -- UI

+- [ ] Editable eps' names have dotted underlining when connected
+- [ ] Introduce window manager
 - [ ] Choose which eps to make editable
+- [x] Editable eps should close on enter
 - [ ] Make the context menu and combo box coordinates window-sensitive
 - [ ] Make width of collapsed panel a constant (currently the magic number 120)
 - [ ] Make magic numbers become constants